 Network providers also may institute additional fees due to regulatory, competitive or other industry-related changes that increase our costs.
-For example, in February 2020, a major U.S. cellular carrier introduced a new service offering for Application to Person ("A2P") messages that adds a new fee for A2P messages delivered to its subscribers.
-Other cellular carriers may introduce similar fees.
+For example, the major U.S. cellular carriers and their intermediaries have added a variety of fees that are applied to Application to Person ("A2P") messages delivered to their subscribers.
 While we may be able to negotiate with network providers, absorb the increased costs, or charge these costs to our customers, we cannot assure you that we will be able to do so.
 In the case of new A2P fees, we currently pass, and expect to continue to pass, these fees on to our customers who send A2P messages to the carrier's subscribers.
 This is expected to increase our revenue and cost of goods sold, but is not expected to impact the gross profit received for sending these messages.
 However, these changes may still have a negative impact on our gross margins mathematically.
-We also may not be able to effectively respond to any new fees if all network providers in a particular market impose equivalent fee structures, if the magnitude of the fees is disproportionately large when compared to the underlying prices paid by our customers, or if the market conditions limit our ability to increase the prices we charge our customers.
+We also may not be able to effectively respond to any new fees if all network providers in a particular market impose equivalent fee structures, if the magnitude of the fees is disproportionately large when compared to the underlying prices paid by our customers, or if market conditions limit our ability to increase the prices we charge our customers.